2017 Denver Broncos season: Week 6: vs. New York Giants

+This was the first of two games in which the Broncos wore their alternate all-navy blue jerseys – the other was Week 14 vs. the New York Jets.

 Week 7: at Los Angeles Chargers

 The Broncos' were once again unable to solve their offensive woes, in a 21–0 loss to the Los Angeles Chargers.
 It was the Broncos' first shutout loss since 1992, snapping a 394-game scoring streak, which was the second-longest in NFL history.
 Chargers' wide receiver Travis Benjamin scored two touchdowns, one receiving and another on a punt return.
 Broncos' quarterback Trevor Siemian was sacked five times and lost two fumbles, while wide receiver Demaryius Thomas had an 81-yard pass play nullified by an offensive pass interference penalty.

 Week 8: at Kansas City Chiefs

 The Broncos' defense limited the Chiefs to 279 total yards – 133 of which went to tight end Travis Kelce.
 However, the Broncos were unable to overcome five turnovers, including three interceptions by quarterback Trevor Siemian, as well as a fumble by running back Jamaal Charles that resulted in a Chiefs' touchdown.
 After trailing 20–3 early in the third quarter, the Broncos narrowed the Chiefs' lead to 20–13, following a 6-yard touchdown by running back Devontae Booker.
 However, three fourth-quarter field goals by Chiefs' placekicker Harrison Butker – the latter two of which occurred after a Broncos' turnover on downs and Siemian's third interception of the game, increased the Chiefs' lead to 29–13.
 With 4:41 remaining in the game, the Broncos' attempted a rally, with Siemian connecting on an 11-yard touchdown pass to tight end A. J. Derby at the two-minute warning.
-However, the two-point conversion attempt was unsuccessful, which would have brought the Broncos' to within a one-score deficit, ending the Broncos' rally attempt.Notes:This was Jamaal Charles' first game against the Chiefs, for whom he played the first nine seasons of his career.
+However, the two-point conversion attempt was unsuccessful, which would have brought the Broncos' to within a one-score deficit, ending the Broncos' rally attempt.